 See Historic Resolution 18-336, "Chinatown Cultural Development Small Area Action Plan Approval Resolution of 2009"

-Friendship Archway was built in 1986 in Chinatown, Wash.
+The Friendship Archway was built in 1986 in Chinatown, Wash.
 DC.
 Friendship Archway Awards were developed and co-sponsored by Allies Building Community Inc., Award International Inc. and other co-sponsors.
 The Friendship Archway Network is a communications network of many groups and organizations interested in Chinatown DC, US-China Peoples Friendship, better US-China relations and human potential topics.
 Please join us on 3rd Sundays to meet in person.

-The 3rd Sunday community events are happy opportunities for you to make new contacts and enjoy networking conversations over lunch.
-If you are interested in connecting with others interested in Chinatown DC, please let us know and continue to show up on 3rd Sundays so others can come to the monthly community event to meet you and if you have time, we welcome you to let us know so we can work together on collaborative projects.
-Any questions, email: email@example.com, see you on 3rd Sundays at noon!
-Many thanks!
+The 3rd Sunday community events are happy opportunities for you to make new contacts of diverse backgrounds and enjoy networking conversations over lunch to bridge divides.
+If you are interested in following up with others interested in Chinatown DC, please let us know and continue to show up on 3rd Sundays so others can meet you at the monthly community event.
+We welcome you to let us know of your interest so we can work together on collaborative projects.
+Any questions, email: email@example.com.
+See you on 3rd Sundays at noon!
+Many thanks for your support!

 BACKGROUND on DC's Chinatown.
 DC Office of Planning staff are extraordinary in their support and ongoing professional planning work for a better Chinatown.
 The following are quotations from DC Office of Planning websites: